 “Less than half the population can’t speak a second language”

 Although for many jobs a second language can be vital and can massively increase employability prospects, some people believe it may not be as necessary in some areas of work.
-Oscar McAughtrie is an Assistant Investment Consultant at KPMG in Leeds and believes that not everyone needs to know a second language.
+An Assistant Investment Consultant in Leeds, who could not be named for security purposes, believes that not everyone needs to know a second language.

 “It is very useful to have a second language and would certainly not do you any harm, but in an English speaking country you are not hurt by not knowing one.
 I don’t think that knowing a second language gives you better opportunities, but you would have access to wider opportunities elsewhere such as a job that gives you a role in another country.”